-When Hurricane Sandy hit New York City, Mayor Bloomberg encouraged relief contributions to the Mayor’s Fund, recognizing its unique ability to build public-private partnerships that could begin work immediately and effectively.
+Since Hurricane Sandy hit New York City, the Mayor’s Fund has received over $60 million in relief contributions from 21,000 individuals and organizations and has used its unique ability to build public-private partnerships to administer aid effectively to the communities most affected.
 As part of the City’s emergency relief and recovery operations, the Mayor’s Fund received and addressed specific needs in real-time with the help of those working in impacted areas.
-Ongoing efforts are focusing on recovery and rebuilding projects.
+Ongoing efforts are focusing on home recovery and rebuilding projects.

 HURRICANE SANDY ONE-YEAR UPDATE

 On the one-year anniversary of Hurricane Sandy, the Mayor’s Fund created the below graphic to illustrate the impact that public-private initiatives have had on the city’s recovery since October 2012.
-Further details are also available in the full announcement from Mayor Bloomberg.
+Further details are also available in the full announcement.

 HURRICANE SANDY 6-MONTH UPDATE